Test Complete

 TECHNIQUE:

-Give abdominal thrusts until 1 of 2 things occurs:
+Give sets of back blows and abdominal thrusts until one of two things occurs:

-1. The object is cleared from the airway and the patient is able to breathe normally; or
+- The object is cleared from the airway AND the patient is able to breathe normally; or

-If the patient is able to clear their airway, they then should seek medical attention to be evaluated for upper airway injury or to assure there isn't some of the object still remaining in the airway.
+If the patient is able to clear their airway, they should then seek medical attention to be evaluated for upper airway injury or to ensure there isn't any object still remaining in the airway.

-If the patient becomes unresponsive while performing abdominal thrusts, carefully lay them down on a hard flat surface and open their mouth to see if the object is visible to take out.
+If the patient becomes unresponsive while performing back blows and abdominal thrusts, carefully lay them down on a hard, flat surface and open their mouth to see if the object is visible to take out.
 If not, begin chest compressions and follow the steps for CPR.
 However, when breaths are to be given, look first to see if the object has dislodged and become visible to where you can retrieve it.

 If breaths will not go in, continue doing chest compressions per the BLS algorithm and recheck the airway prior to attempting additional ventilations.